ssssam/talks/2023 FOSDEM - GNOME OpenQA/presentation.md

 4. Always check the os-autoinst logs.

-    * Example: If needle bounds are invalid, you get a log message and a confusing "0% match" in web UI {: .fs-4 }
+    * Example: If needle bounds are invalid, you get a log message and a "0% match" in web UI {: .fs-4 }

 5. Learn how to run the testsuite locally.